MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/web-protection-overview.md

 ## Advanced hunting for web protection

-Kusto queries in Advanced Hunting can be used to summarize web protection blocks in your organization for up to 30 days.
+Kusto queries in advanced hunting can be used to summarize web protection blocks in your organization for up to 30 days.
 These queries use the information listed above to distinguish between the various sources of blocks and summarize them in a user-friendly manner.
 For example, the query below lists all WCF blocks originating from Microsoft Edge.

     ```kusto
         DeviceEvents